Commercial partof Masa GmbH

-12.1 The Defects Liability Period (§ 10) is one year from delivery in accordance with the selected delivery conditions.
-Should an acceptance procedure be agreed, the Defects Liability Period starts with acceptance but ends no later than eighteen (18) months after delivery.
+12.1 Unless otherwise stated within the stated Masa scope of supply, the Defects Liability Period for Claims for defects (§ 10) is one year from delivery in accordance with the selected delivery conditions.
+If an acceptance procedure has been agreed, the Defects Liability Period shall end twelve months (12) after acceptance, but shall end no later than eighteen (18) months after delivery.
 The Defects Liability Period relates to single shift operation.

 Should Masa GmbH correct a defect, the Defects Liability Period for defect claims for improvements and spare parts is three (3) months.
 However it will run at least until the expiry of the original Defects Liability Period for the plant.